-A Finance Charge will be imposed on each item of a student’s account which has not been paid by the end of the second month following the billing month.
-The FINANCE CHARGE is computed at a rate of one percent per month or an Annual Percentage Rate of 12%.
+A finance charge will be imposed on each item of a student’s account which has not been paid by the 25’th of the month following the billing month.
+The FINANCE CHARGE is computed at a rate of one percent per month or an ANNUAL PERCENTAGE RATE of 12%.

-The Finance Charge is computed by taking the second to the last month’s statement balance and subtracting any payments, credits, financial aid or refund received during the succeeding two months.
+The finance charge is computed by taking the previous month’s statement balance and subtracting any payments, deferred payments, credits, or financial aid received during the current month.
 The remaining balance owing, if any, is multiplied by one percent to obtain the periodic finance charge.

 By action of the Board of Trustees of the University, a diploma or transcript (official or unofficial) may not be released until the following criteria are met: